What tests do I need to take to enter BYU–Hawaii?

 • International students may not apply for jobs until after arrival on campus and after English proficiency testing for non-native English speakers.

 What do I do now that I am admitted?

 Visit the Admissions site for a list of tasks that must be completed before registering.

+Have you sent in your Intent to Enroll to Admissions?
+Until it is received and you are matriculated (which may take up to 48 hours) you will not be able to access your MYBYUH account.
 If you still cannot log in, please contact the BYU-Hawaii Help Desk at (808) 675-3921 between the hours of 7:00AM and 9:00PM, Monday through Saturday Hawaii Standard Time.
-You can also submit a ticket request for help at http://oit.byuh.edu/oitservicerequest.
+You can also submit a ticket request for help at https://oit.byuh.edu/oitservicerequest.

 Arriving data is related to your moving date.
 Please visit BYU – Hawaii Housing Department for more information.

 Laie was established in the 1860's as a refuge for LDS members in Hawaii.
 Currently approximately 7,000 people live in Laie, 90% of whom are members of the LDS Church.
 The town is located approximately one hour from Honolulu on Hawaii's north-east shore.
-In addition to a convenient shopping center, Laie is the home of the Hawaii Laie LDS Temple, the world famous Polynesian Cultural Center and of course Brigham Young University-Hawaii.(Laie Shopping Center)
+In addition to a convenient shopping center, Laie is the home of the Hawaii Laie LDS Temple, the world famous Polynesian Cultural Center and of course Brigham Young University-Hawaii.
+Here is a letter from a graduating student to the incoming class regarding the area and the Laie Shopping Center.